Insider Selling: Owl Rock Capital Co. (NYSE:ORCC) Major Shareholder Sells 96,669 Shares of Stock

 - On Wednesday, April 21st, Of The University Of C. Regents sold 82,878 shares of Owl Rock Capital stock.
 The shares were sold at an average price of $14.28, for a total value of $1,183,497.84.

-The company also recently declared a quarterly dividend, which will be paid on Friday, August 13th.
-Shareholders of record on Wednesday, June 30th will be given a dividend of $0.31 per share.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, August 13th.
+Shareholders of record on Wednesday, June 30th will be issued a dividend of $0.31 per share.
+This represents a $1.24 dividend on an annualized basis and a yield of 8.35%.
 The ex-dividend date is Tuesday, June 29th.
-This represents a $1.24 dividend on an annualized basis and a yield of 8.39%.
-Owl Rock Capital’s payout ratio is 93.23%.
+Owl Rock Capital’s dividend payout ratio is currently 93.23%.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Truvestments Capital LLC raised its position in Owl Rock Capital by 4.8% during the first quarter.
-Truvestments Capital LLC now owns 25,949 shares of the technology company’s stock valued at $357,000 after purchasing an additional 1,186 shares in the last quarter.
-EPIQ Capital Group LLC raised its position in Owl Rock Capital by 3.0% during the first quarter.
-EPIQ Capital Group LLC now owns 41,453 shares of the technology company’s stock valued at $584,000 after purchasing an additional 1,212 shares in the last quarter.
-Mariner Investment Group LLC raised its position in Owl Rock Capital by 2.8% during the first quarter.
-Mariner Investment Group LLC now owns 51,420 shares of the technology company’s stock valued at $713,000 after purchasing an additional 1,420 shares in the last quarter.
-Stratos Wealth Partners LTD. grew its stake in shares of Owl Rock Capital by 3.6% during the first quarter.
-Stratos Wealth Partners LTD. now owns 44,032 shares of the technology company’s stock valued at $606,000 after buying an additional 1,516 shares during the last quarter.
-Finally, Creative Planning grew its stake in shares of Owl Rock Capital by 12.2% during the fourth quarter.
-Creative Planning now owns 14,555 shares of the technology company’s stock valued at $184,000 after buying an additional 1,578 shares during the last quarter.
-Institutional investors and hedge funds own 45.37% of the company’s stock.

-Several research firms have recently issued reports on ORCC.
-Janney Montgomery Scott raised Owl Rock Capital from a “neutral” rating to a “buy” rating and set a $15.00 target price for the company in a report on Wednesday, February 24th.
-Royal Bank of Canada raised Owl Rock Capital from a “sector perform” rating to an “outperform” rating and upped their target price for the company from $13.50 to $15.00 in a report on Friday, February 26th.
-Finally, Oppenheimer began coverage on Owl Rock Capital in a report on Wednesday, March 31st.
-They set an “outperform” rating and a $15.00 price objective for the company.
+Several research analysts have commented on the company.
+Oppenheimer assumed coverage on Owl Rock Capital in a report on Wednesday, March 31st.
+They set an “outperform” rating and a $15.00 target price on the stock.
+Janney Montgomery Scott raised Owl Rock Capital from a “neutral” rating to a “buy” rating and set a $15.00 price objective for the company in a research report on Wednesday, February 24th.
+Finally, Royal Bank of Canada raised Owl Rock Capital from a “sector perform” rating to an “outperform” rating and lifted their price objective for the stock from $13.50 to $15.00 in a research report on Friday, February 26th.
 One research analyst has rated the stock with a hold rating and eight have assigned a buy rating to the stock.
-The company presently has an average rating of “Buy” and an average price target of $14.43.
+The stock currently has a consensus rating of “Buy” and an average price target of $14.43.

+Institutional investors and hedge funds have recently modified their holdings of the business.
+Wealthcare Advisory Partners LLC bought a new stake in Owl Rock Capital during the 1st quarter worth approximately $56,000.
+Aspire Private Capital LLC bought a new stake in Owl Rock Capital during the 1st quarter worth approximately $77,000.
+AdvisorNet Financial Inc bought a new stake in Owl Rock Capital during the 4th quarter worth approximately $74,000.
+FNY Investment Advisers LLC increased its holdings in Owl Rock Capital by 206.8% during the 1st quarter.
+FNY Investment Advisers LLC now owns 6,750 shares of the technology company’s stock worth $92,000 after purchasing an additional 4,550 shares in the last quarter.
+Finally, Arkadios Wealth Advisors bought a new stake in Owl Rock Capital during the 4th quarter worth approximately $91,000.
+45.37% of the stock is owned by hedge funds and other institutional investors.

 About Owl Rock Capital